-Currently allowing only right-in / right-out movements on Charters Road, a redesign of this intersection is planned to allow all movements with the potential for signalization to accommodate added traffic associated with planned development in the area.
+Currently allowing only right-in / right-out movements on Charters Road, a redesign of this intersection is underway to allow all movements with the potential for signalization to accommodate added traffic associated with planned development in the area.
+Due to its function as an important connection to schools and bus routes, the entire Charters Road corridor requires streetscape improvements to facilitate bicycles and pedestrians.

 b.
-Otter Point Road (Highway 14 to Wadams Way)
+OtterPoint Road(Highway 14 to Wadams Way)

 This stretch of Otter Point Road currently has vertical sightline issues between Wadams Way and Grant Road West, as well as a lack of walking and cycling facilities, in addition to a need to address congestion at Highway 14.
 Anticipated future development will add traffic to this street, future supporting the need for improvement.
-An improved streetscape is recommended between Highway 14 and Wadams Way that addresses congestion issues at Highway 14 and improves walking and cycling conditions.
-In addition, the 2013 MOU includes the realignment of the Wadams Way / Otter Point Road intersection to improve safety and sightlines through this section.
+The section of Otter Point Road between Highway 14 and Wadams Way requires streetscape upgrades to provide walking and cycling facilities, as well as to address congestion at the intersection with Highway 14.
+The 2013 MOU with MoTI also prescribes the realignment of the intersection with Wadams Way in order to improve sightlines and safety, and allow a continuous connection to the Grant Road Connector to the west.
+A roundabout is the preferred treatment for this intersection.